debezium/debezium-examples/camel-kafka-connect/README.md

 The integration framework [Apache Camel](https://camel.apache.org/) provides a large set of components that provides a declarative interface to communicate with disparate systems using a large set of protocols.

 [Camel Kafka Connector](https://github.com/apache/camel-kafka-connector) is an integration layer between Camel components and the Kafka Connect framework.
-This enables the developer to use Camel producers and consumers as a source or sink connector inside the Kafka Connect.
+This enables the developer to use Camel producers and consumers as a source or sink connector for Kafka Connect.

 This example demonstrates a simple IoT integration scenario where Debezium listens on a database table and forwards captured changes into an IoT device using [CoAP protocol](https://tools.ietf.org/html/rfc7252).